devlyjs/devly-hosts/README.md

 # Introduction

-Hosts plugin for `@devly` cli manager built on redux and yargs.
+Hosts plugin for `@devly`.
 Assumes env uses apache proxy-server.

+For more on hosts file see: https://en.wikipedia.org/wiki/Hosts_(file).

 # Installation